 If you’re dealing with anxiety or panic, and not sure what to do, here are 12 actions you can take today:

 Spend More Time in Nature.
-About 20 minutes in the forest or any quiet place in nature can reset your cortisol levels.
+Spending about 20 minutes in the forest or any quiet place in nature can reset your cortisol levels.

-Relaxation and Stress Reduction Techniques.
-Common relaxation techniques include meditation, yoga, tai chi, journaling, drawing, and reading inspirational literature.
+Mindfulness, Relaxation, and Stress Reduction Techniques.
+Help your mind and body relax by practicing present-moment awareness, meditation, breathwork, yoga, tai chi, journaling, drawing, or reading inspirational literature.
 These practices can help you to interrupt the stress signal in the body and quiet the mind.
 This is especially helpful if you're dealing with negative or fear-based thinking.
-If you do these things consistently you can start to reprogram your brain.
+With repetition and consistent practice, you can change your automatic response to stress or anxiety while reprogramming your brain.

 Deep Breathing.
 Deep breathing practices will help you to gain more command over your thoughts, emotions, and mood.
 Shallow breathing can lead to hyperventilation.
 Practice taking deep, slow breaths into the diaphragm throughout the day.

 Grounding and Embodiment.
-Any physical activity that engages your leg muscles can help you to get out of your head and into your body.
+Any physical activity that engages your leg muscles can help you to get out of your head so you can access the power in your body.

 Work With a Counselor.
-Talking to a mental health professional can help you to heal your brain over time by addressing unresolved trauma and trapped emotions.
+Talking to a mental health professional can help you to heal your brain by addressing unresolved trauma and suppressed emotions.
+DBT (dialectical behavioral therapy) and CBT (cognitive behavioral therapy) can empower you to change your thought patterns and how you respond to stress and anxiety.

-See a Medical Doctor.
-This will allow you to rule out any physical conditions that might contribute to anxiety.
+Work with a Medical Doctor.
+Discuss your symptoms with a doctor and if possible, request a full panel blood test.
+This will allow you to rule out or address any underlying physical conditions that might be contributing to anxiety.

 Chant or Sing to Improve Your Vagal Tone.
-Singing, and especially making a long "OM" sound stimulates your vagus nerve, which helps to increase your relaxation.
+Chanting, especially making a long "OM" or "VOOO" sound, stimulates your vagus nerve, which helps to increase feelings of safety and relaxation.

 Take a Warm Bath or a Cold Shower.
 A warm bath with Epsom salts can relax your muscles and release stagnation to help you feel less tense.
 A cold shower can stimulate your vagus nerve and make you feel more relaxed afterward.